The anonymization problem in social networks: Deleting edges

 \section{Deleting edges}

-This appendix accompanies Sections~\ref{sub:util} of the full paper.
+This appendix accompanies Section~\ref{sub:util} of the full paper.
 Each figure shows how a network property or performance on a downstream task changes when deleting more edges, using the five anonymization algorithms.